-- Studies to characterize the virulence and transmission properties of circulating pathogens - Surveillance activities, including sampling and sequencing - Activities associated with developing and producing vaccines, such as generation of high growth strains phenotypes.
+- Studies to characterize the virulence and transmission properties of circulating pathogens - Surveillance activities, including sampling and sequencing - Activities associated with developing and producing vaccines, such as generation of highgrowth strains

+Importantly, a proposed experiment need not involve the simultaneous enhancement of both phenotypes.
 Thus, research involving a naturally-occurring pathogen that exhibits one of the above attributes would be considered GOFROC if a study were anticipated to confer the second attribute to the agent (while retaining the first attribute).
 Other studies may generate a pathogen with the above attributes after a series of manipulations that enhance the phenotypes separately but ultimately result in a pathogen with both attributes.
 Any route of experimentation that is anticipated to ultimately generate a pathogen that exhibits both of the characteristics above would be considered GOFROC and should be reviewed carefully before it can be funded.